drogue-iot/embedded-tls/README.md

 This project was originally developed under the `drogue-iot` organization.
 It has since been transferred to [embassy-rs](https://github.com/embassy-rs), which now maintains it.

 Embedded-TLS is a Rust-native TLS 1.3 implementation that works in a no-std environment.
 The Rust crate was formerly known as `drogue-tls`.
-The implementation is work in progress, but the [example clients](https://github.com/embassy-rs/embedded-tls/tree/main/examples) should work against the [rustls](https://github.com/ctz/rustls) echo server.

 The client supports both async and blocking modes.
 By default, the `std` feature is enabled, but can be disabled for bare metal usage.